-[NAME AND ADDRESS APPEAR HERE]

 Electronic Voting Instructions You can vote by Internet or telephone!
 Available 24 hours a day, 7 days a week!
 Instead of mailing your proxy, you may choose one of the two voting methods outlined below to vote your proxy.
-VALIDATION DETAILS ARE LOCATED BELOW IN THE TITLE BAR.

-Proxies submitted by the Internet or telephone must be received by 1:00 a.m., Central Time, on May 18, 2007.

-Vote by Internet

-· Log on to the Internet and go to

-www.investorvote.com

-· Follow the steps outlined on the secured website.

-Vote by telephone

-- · Call toll free 1-800-652-VOTE (8683) within the United Sates, Canada & Puerto Rico any time on a touch tone telephone.
-There is NO CHARGE to you for the call. - · Follow the instructions provided by the recorded message.
+ED BELOW IN THE TITLE BAR. cies submitted by the Internet or telephone must be received by a.m., Central Time, on May 16, 2008.
+Vote by Internet Log on to the Internet and go to www.investorvote.com Follow the steps outlined on the secured website.
+Vote by telephone Call toll free 1-800-652-VOTE (8683) within the United Sates, Canada &amp; Puerto Rico any time on a touch tone telephone.
+There is NO CHARGE to you for the call.
+Follow the instructions provided by the recorded message.
 Using a black ink pen, mark your votes with an X as shown in this example.
 Please do not write outside the designated areas.
 [X]

-Annual Meeting Proxy Card

-IF YOU HAVE NOT VOTED VIA THE INTERNET $\underline{OR}$ TELEPHONE, FOLD ALONG THE PERFORATION, DETACH AND RETURN THE BOTTOM PORTION IN THE ENCLOSED ENVELOPE.
+IF YOU HAVE NOT VOTED VIA THE INTERNETOR TELEPHONE, FOLD ALONG THE PERFORATION, DETACH AND RETURN THE BOTTOM PORTION IN THE ENCLOSED ENVELOPE.

-A Proposals - The Board of Directors recommends a vote FOR all the nominees listed and FOR Proposals 2 - 4.

-1. Election of Directors:
+- Proposals The Board of Directors recommends a vote FOR all the nominees listed in Proposal 1 and FOR Proposals 2.
+Election of Directors: